Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 CAN Community Health is a nonprofit clinic that provides specialized sexual health care services for Columbia residents, including those living with HIV.
-The clinic is open on weekdays and provides HIV and STD testing and treatment, PrEP services, case management, transgender care, and HIV prevention and education.
+The clinic is open on weekdays with special extended hours the third Thursday and first Saturday of each month.
+It provides HIV and STD testing and treatment, PrEP services, case management, transgender care, and HIV prevention and education.
 STD test results are typically available within two weeks, and proper identification is necessary to retrieve results.
 The clinic also provides primary care services, and it has an on-site pharmacy for added convenience.
-Its telehealth services make treatment accessible to those who are unable to travel to the clinic.
+Its telehealth services make treatment accessible if you’re unable to travel to the clinic.

 PALSS offers free services to those diagnosed with or at risk of contracting AIDS and HIV.
 It provides free, confidential HIV testing, as well as STD screening for syphilis, chlamydia, gonorrhea, and hepatitis C. Vaccinations for hepatitis A and B are available.
 In addition to testing services, the organization operates Adams Place, a clinic for men; the Women’s Health Council Project, providing HIV and STD prevention education and health services for women; PACE, counseling clients with at-risk behaviors; and a food pantry.